 Removing the flux residue on the boards after soldering is a more interesting question.
 I use "no-clean" flux which is supposed to create a stable, harmless residue that doesn't need to be cleaned off at all, and when I first started making modules for sale I took that seriously and did not clean off the flux residue.
 After all, there's no environmental impact from disposing of solvent if you don't use solvent in the first place.
 But I quickly learned that removing the flux residue is a commercial necessity.
 After a few loud public complaints about "low build quality" and "sloppy soldering" in North Coast modules (from idiots who didn't know what quality actually looks like but it doesn't matter: they talk, and others listen) it was clear that if I'm going to stay in business then I have to ship modules with cosmetically attractive circuit boards on them and that means removing the soldering residue even when it's no-clean.
 Maybe I can make it up to Mother Nature some other way.
 There are other reasons to want to remove flux residue, anyway.
 In particular, in some high-impedance applications like sample and hold circuits, the minuscule leakage currents through no-clean flux that we would normally ignore, can cause problems.

 So I wash my boards after assembly with isopropyl alcohol.
 Many factors go into the selection of solvent.
 First of all it has to be something that actually will dissolve the flux.
 For the flux I use, water won't work.
-There are such things as water-soluble fluxes, which some people prefer because they're easier to work with, but they have tradeoffs in being themselves corrosive.
+There are such things as water-soluble fluxes, which some people prefer because they're especially effective at making the solder sticky, but they have tradeoffs in being themselves corrosive.
 If you use water-soluble flux you must wash with distilled water, sometimes even in the middle of assembly because the corrosion can become a problem within less than an hour after the flux is applied, and then you're faced with disposing of the metal-contaminated wash water (which, I suspect, many small operators would just put down the drain).
 Fluxes like mine that don't wash with water need something in the nature of a polar organic solvent, like an alcohol.

 I put in a photo of some molecular models because those are fun.
 Water at centre; then clockwise from top right, these are isopropyl alcohol, ethyl alcohol, methyl alcohol, acetone, and a heptane isomer (2,3-dimethylpentane).